arthurhammer/FrameGrabber/docs/index.md

 ### Export

-Exported video frames contain metadata that match the source video (e.g. creation date and geolocation).
+Exported video frames contain metadata that match the source video or photo (e.g. creation date and geolocation).
 You can disable this feature at any time.

 ### Email